Little-Podi/Trackers_for_VOT_Toolkit/README.md

 ### This repository contains several trackers I have integrated into [VOT toolkit](https://github.com/votchallenge/vot-toolkit), you can see the README in each tracker's folder for more details.

-### Successfully integrated trackers at present (some of them haven't uploaded at present):
+### Successfully integrated trackers at present (some of them haven't uploaded yet):

 - #### MATLAB trackers: DAT, ECO, GFS-DCF, KCF, LADCF, MCCT, SRDCF, Staple, UPDT, ASRCF, BACF, CCOT, CFNet, MDNet, SiamFC, SiamFC-triplet, DSST.